Wizcorp/express-rested/README.md

 **constructor(string|null id, Object info)**

 This allows you to load objects into the collection.
 During a POST, the `id` may be `null`.
 The ID (regardless of whether it is a string or `null`) should always be returned as-is by getId() (see below).
+If the data in `info` is not what it's supposed to be, you may throw an error to bail out.

 Required for HTTP methods: POST, PUT.

 **edit(Object info) (optional)**

 This enables updating of the resource value.
 The `info` argument is like the one in the constructor.
+If the data in `info` is not what it's supposed to be, you may throw an error to bail out.

 Required for HTTP method: PUT